Admission to the PhD programme at the Faculty of Mathematics and Natural Sciences

 - TOEFL – Test of English as a Foreign Language, internet based test (IBT).
 Minimum total score: 90

-- IELTS – International English Language Testing Service.
+- IELTS academic – International English Language Testing System.
 Minimum overall band score: 6.5

 - Certificate in Advanced English (CAE) and Certificate of Proficiency in English (CPE) from the University of Cambridge